 Building services laboratory

-You can use this workshop space, filled with industry-standard equipment, to test air flow, electrics and heating systems.
+This workshop space is filled with industry-standard equipment and dedicated to projects focused on testing air flow, electrics and heating systems.

 Plasma cutting is the process of cutting through materials through accelerated bursts of hot plasma.
 You can use our high quality machine, which is able to cut metal from 0.5mm – 15mm.